The Australian Compass Adjusters Association official website

 Compass Adjusting in Australia has maintained a very high standard of knowledge through the courses of study and licensing by AMSA and produced a group of adjusters who are dedicated, professional and passionate about their skills and ability to get the job done.
 This standard of knowledge and expertise can only survive in Australia with the membership of our Association being committed to ensuring that it not only has input and conversation with the National Regulator, but that a well structured pathway is available for those wishing to study the science, art and practice of the "compass adjuster".

-The AIS technical advisory committed (TAC) included 4 of our members to guide and advise the AIS through the ins-and-outs of the technical subjects and topics required for each level.
-These new competencies were developed with the assistance of AMSA, the National Regulator and this committee was able to sign off on the training package in July 2020.
+The AIS technical advisory committed (TAC) included 4 ACAA members to guide and advise the AIS through the ins-and-outs of the technical subjects and topics required for each level.
+These new competencies were developed with the assistance of AMSA, the National Regulator.
+The technical committee was able to sign off on the training package in July 2020 and from there it moved through a series of interested parties and government education bodies.

 Links to the Units of Competency and the Skills Set for the Limited and Unlimited levels of the compass adjuster qualifications are given as follows: